Suppressing Gauge Drift in Quantum Simulations with Gauge Transformations

 where $\ket{\omega_n}$ are eigenstates of $g$ with eigenvalues $e^{i\theta_n}$.
 Thus, a successful projection conducts the following (unnormalized) transformation:

-Each $\frac{1}{2}(1+e^{i\theta_n})$ factor represents destructive interference of the unphysical states.
-The average of this suppression factor is
+Note that while the magnitude of the system's unphysical amplitude, characterized by $\epsilon$, affects a projection's probability of success, it does not affect the suppression mechanism of each unphysical state $\ket{\omega_n}$ picking up a multiplicative factor $\frac{1}{2}(1+e^{i\theta_n})$ (which has a magnitude $\leq 1$).
+The average magnitude squared of this suppression factor is

-While \textit{a priori} there is nothing to say that the $\theta_n$ will always be uniformly distributed, as is the implicit assumption of Eq.~(17), this average suppression factor of $\frac{1}{2}$ serves as a good estimate, as is borne out by tests run on a SU$(2)$ toy model (see Sec.~\ref{Perf}).
+While \textit{a priori} there is nothing to say that the $\theta_n$ will always be uniformly distributed, as is the implicit assumption of Eq.~(18), it is a good rule of thumb that a successful projection reduces the unphysical probability density by roughly a factor of $\frac{1}{2}$, as is borne out by tests run on a SU$(2)$ toy model (see Sec.~\ref{Perf}).

 With the projection of this method outlined, it remains to be discussed the role of the Zeno effect.
-The Zeno effect states that if a system starts in a desired space and then is allowed to time evolve for only a short amount of time, then it will take on only a small amplitude $\delta$ outside of the desired space.
-If this short time evolution is then followed by a projection back onto the desired space, the system will be measured in the desired space with the very high probability of $1-|\delta|^2$, where $|\delta|^2$ is quite small due to the smallness of $\delta$.
+To that end, let a system with Hamiltonian $H$ start in the initial state $\ket{\psi_0}$ and consider the initial state amplitude $A(t)$ as well as the probability of finding the system in its initial state after a time $t$ \cite{Zeno}: